 “Anker!” the captain pressed.

 Their thoughts clashed dissonantly together in competition as another peacekeeper dove for her legs.
 At that moment, they reached a decision.
-In a flash of lilac light, a slender and thin object formed in Sigurd’s palm.
+In a flash of lilac light, a slender and thin object formed in Sigrid’s palm.
 It extended out and sharpened at one end before solidifying completely.

-Swinging the point out wide, Sigurd knocked two peacekeepers off of their feet and caused Cvetka to skirt back along the wall.
+Swinging the point out wide, Sigrid knocked two peacekeepers off of their feet and caused Cvetka to skirt back along the wall.
 Now the peacekeepers pulled out their conductors fully, but still showed very little aggression and desperation.